-- Federal Maritime Responsibilities Act (SeeAufG), as of 26 July 2002 plus related regulations, incl.
-Marine Facilities Ordinance (SeeAnIV) - Federal Mining Act (BBergG) as of 13 August 1980 (latest update July 20th, 2017) - Renewable Energy Sources Act or RES (EEG), 2017 version - Offshore Wind Energy Act (Windenergie-auf-See-Gesetz WindSeeG) as of 13 Oct.
-2016, set into force Jan.
-1st, 2017 - Energy Industry Act (EnWG) of 7 July 2005 (and Grid Expansion Acceleration Act (NABEG) of 28 July 2011 - Federal Nature Conservation Act (BNatSchG) - Federal Water Act (WHG) - Act on the Assessment of Environmental Impacts (UVPG)
+- Federal Maritime Responsibilities Act (SeeAufG), as of 26 July 2002, plus related regulations, incl.
+Marine Facilities Ordinance (SeeAnIV) - Federal Mining Act (BBergG) as of 13 August 1980 (last updated July 20th, 2017) - Renewable Energy Sources Act or RES (EEG), 2017 version - Offshore Wind Energy Act (Windenergie-auf-See-Gesetz WindSeeG) as of 13 Oct.
+2016, entry into force Jan.
+1st, 2017 - Energy Industry Act (EnWG) of 7 July 2005 (and Grid Expansion Acceleration Act (NABEG) of 28 July 2011 - Federal Nature Conservation Act (BNatSchG) as of 2010 (last updated 12 December 2019) - Federal Water Act (WHG) as of 31.07.2009, (last update 11 June 2019) - Act on the Assessment of Environmental Impacts (UVPG) 1990 (last updated 13.05.2019, in force as of 18.12.2019)

-Spatial Planning Legislation in general names requirements, tasks and guidelines of spatial planning, aiming to achieve a balanced structure of settlements and open landscapes as well as the ecosystem, avoid uncontrolled development and maintain efficient infrastructures.
+Spatial Planning Legislation in general names requirements, tasks and guidelines of spatial planning, aiming to achieve a balanced structure of settlements and open landscapes as well as the ecosystem, avoid uncontrolled development and maintain efficient infrastructure.
 For the EEZ the maritime spatial plan shall include targets (legally binding) and principles (guidelines that need to be particularly considered in the decision process) of spatial planning with regard to a) economic and scientific use, b) ensuring safety and efficiency of maritime traffic, and c) protection of the marine environment.
 Respective areas for these uses and functions may be stipulated.